Mon.-Thurs. 8a-7p EST

 Connecting Rod Specs.

-• Rods: Genuine Scat
+• Rods: Genuine Scat Competition

-• Rod Type: Scat I-beam, Bronze Bushed.
+• Rod Type: Scat Competition I-beam, Bronze Bushed.

 • Rod Length: 5.7 or 6.0 Your Choice.
 We have pistons to accommodate both rods.